caffeinated/modules/README.md

 ---

-Console Commands
+Artisan Commands
 ----------------
-The Caffeinated Modules package comes with a handful of commands to make creating and managing modules easy.
+The Caffeinated Modules package comes with a handful of Artisan commands to make creating and managing modules easy.

 - [`module:disable`](#moduledisable-module)
 - [`module:enable`](#moduleenable-module)